monarch-initiative/phenogrid/tests/behave/README.md

 you want to check or remove just a subset).

 - ui: tests written for the UI, likely Selenium
-- data: tests specific to testing the sanity of data

 # Install Python virtualenv